-The reason for the salt is to basically make the ice even colder so as this project progresses, and the ice melts, it gets colder.
+Put ice in the large bags and pour the rock salt over the ice.
+The reason for the salt is to basically make the ice even colder so as this project progresses, and the ice melts, it gets colder and colder to freeze the ice cream.
 Little kids do not like cold bags!
 Just have a few towels handy to wrap it in so their hands stay warm.
 Also, make sure your bags don’t have holes.
 Water that drips out will leave a nice salty crust all over your floor.
 Better yet, go outside and do this.

 - Ice cubes